sihlendamane2-a11y/South-African-youth-unemployment-sql/README.md

    Q4 2020 vs Q4 2023 unemployment figures to measure
    whether recovery has been equitable across provinces or whether some regions remain structurally depressed.

+   ## Limitations
+- Province codes are used in place of province names as the LFS dataset uses numeric coding
+- Q4 2020 represents a COVID-19 peak period and findings
+  should not be generalised to structural unemployment patterns outside this period
+- Sample weights were not applied in this analysis

 ## Tools
 SQLite · DB Browser for SQLite · SQL